rqlite/rqlite/README.md

 ]'
 ```

-**If you use the query API to execute a command that modifies the database, those changes will not be replicated**.
-Always use the write API for inserts and updates.

 #### Read Consistency
 Even though serving queries does not require consensus (because the database is not changed), [queries should generally be served by the leader](https://github.com/rqlite/rqlite/issues/5).
 Why is this?
 Because without this check queries on a node could return out-of-date results.
 This could happen for one of two reasons: